Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 amplitude.getInstance().init('API_KEY', 'USER_ID', { onExitPage: exitCallback });
 ```

-### Device ID lifecycle

-The SDK initializes the device ID in the following order, with the device ID being set to the first valid value encountered:
+--8<-- "includes/sdk-device-id/lifecycle-header.md"

 1. Device id in configuration on initialization
 2. "amp_device_id" value from URL param if `configuration.deviceIdFromUrlParam` is true.
 Refer to [cross domain tracking](.#cross-domain-tracking-javascript) for more details
 3. Device id in cookie storage.
 Refer to [cookie management](./#cookie-management) for more details
 4. A randomly generated 22-character base64 ID.
 It is more compacted compared to a 36-character UUID which has the same range 128-bit.

-#### When does a device ID change?

-!!!Note "Amplitude Analytics SDKs share an identity store with Experiment SDKs"
-    `setDeviceId` also updates the identity store to propagate new user info to experiment SDK and trigger a fetch if device ID has changed.

-A device ID changes in many scenarios:

-- `setDeviceId()` is called explicitly.
+--8<-- "includes/sdk-device-id/change-scenarios.md"

-- By default the SDK stores device IDs in cookies, so a device ID will change if a user clears cookies, uses another device, or uses privacy mode.
+- By default the SDK stores device IDs in cookies, so a device ID will change if a user clears cookies, uses another device, or uses privacy mode
-- On initilization, a device ID is passed in from URL param `amp_device_id` when `deviceIdFromUrlParam` is enabled.
+- On initialization, a device ID is passed in from URL param `amp_device_id` when `deviceIdFromUrlParam` is enabled

-#### Set device ID
+--8<-- "includes/sdk-device-id/set-device-id.md"

 By default, the device ID is randomly generated base64 ID.
 You can define a custom device ID by setting it as a configuration option or by calling `setDeviceId`.